 Electronic surveillance cameras are located at critical locations (e.g., the campus cashier window, the cafeteria entrance) or at strategic vantage points to provide a panoramic view of campus facilities/grounds.
 This system increases the awareness and capability of Campus Security.
-A similar system with remote monitoring is being installed at the Wai'anae Moku center.
+Similar systems with remote monitoring have been installed at the Wai'anae Moku and Wahiawā centers.